MichaelCurrin/docker-quickstarts/README.md

 #### Clone

-Then clone the repo and navigate to it:
+Clone the repo and navigate to it:

 ```sh
 $ git clone git@github.com:MichaelCurrin/docker-quickstarts.git